 “We can now make thin, flexible, wearable electronics with the highest functionality,” Kim says.
 “Just peel off and stack up.”

-Read Crystal-Stacking Process Opens Up “Nearly Limitless Possibilities” for New Materials That Drive Future Technologies for more on this breakthrough.
+Read Crystal-Stacking Process Opens Up “Nearly Limitless Possibilities” for New Materials for more on this breakthrough.

 Reference: “Heterogeneous integration of single-crystalline complex-oxide membranes” by Hyun S. Kum, Hyungwoo Lee, Sungkyu Kim, Shane Lindemann, Wei Kong, Kuan Qiao, Peng Chen, Julian Irwin, June Hyuk Lee, Saien Xie, Shruti Subramanian, Jaewoo Shim, Sang-Hoon Bae, Chanyeol Choi, Luigi Ranno, Seungju Seo, Sangho Lee, Jackson Bauer, Huashan Li, Kyusang Lee, Joshua A. Robinson, Caroline A. Ross, Darrell G. Schlom, Mark S. Rzchowski, Chang-Beom Eom and Jeehwan Kim, 5 February 2020, Nature.